General Terms And Conditions

 All right, title and interest in and to the Service and Rupert’s Confidential Information, and any modifications, enhancements and improvements thereto, including all intellectual property and proprietary rights therein, are and at all times shall remain the sole and exclusive property of Rupert and its licensors, and shall be subject to these Terms.
 These Terms do not convey any rights of ownership.
 No rights are granted hereunder other than as expressly set forth herein.
 “Rupert” and the Rupert logo are trademarks of Rupert or its affiliates.

-If Client provides any suggestions, ideas, enhancement requests or feedback to Rupert regarding the Service, Client grants Rupert (and its affiliates) a worldwide, perpetual, irrevocable and royalty-free license to use and incorporate the same in any Rupert product or service.
+If Customer provides any suggestions, ideas, enhancement requests or feedback to Rupert regarding the Service, Customer grants Rupert (and its affiliates) a worldwide, perpetual, irrevocable and royalty-free license to use and incorporate the same in any Rupert product or service.

-Rupert may, at its expense, monitor Client’s compliance with the terms and conditions of these Terms.
-If it is discovered that Client has underpaid applicable subscription fees to Rupert, Rupert may immediately invoice Client for such underpaid fees.
+Rupert may, at its expense, monitor Customer’s compliance with the terms and conditions of these Terms.
+If it is discovered that Customer has underpaid applicable subscription fees to Rupert, Rupert may immediately invoice Customer for such underpaid fees.

 13. SERVICE UPDATES

 The subscription fees include updates from time to time in and to the products included in the Services and subscribed to in the Order Form.
-Client acknowledges and agrees that certain new features and improvements introduced in connection with such updates are not included in the subscription fees and may be subject to separate fees agreed to in writing by and between Rupert and Client and any Client-specific modifications to the products included in the Services are priced separately.
+Customer acknowledges and agrees that certain new features and improvements introduced in connection with such updates are not included in the subscription fees and may be subject to separate fees agreed to in writing by and between Rupert and Customer and any Customer-specific modifications to the products included in the Services are priced separately.

 14. WARRANTIES AND DISCLAIMERS